Biology Homework Chapter 16: Protists

 - Rhizaria, which includes amoebas and foraminiferans, single-celled organisms with calcium carbonate shells.

 - 16.15 Algae are efficient at converting light energy from the sun into chemical energy, and could provide a replacement for fossil fuels.

-- 16.16 Another criteria for classification could be used: the molecular or morphological similarities of structures within the cells.
-The excavates are identified by their modified mitochondria, which do not use electron transport chains but rather anaerobic processes to produce energy.
+- 16.16 The excavates are identified by their modified mitochondria, which do not use electron transport chains but rather anaerobic processes to produce energy.

-- 16.17 Cellular and plasmodial slime molds have both single and multicellular stages or form supercells with multiple nuclei to survive changes in their environments.
+- 16.17 Unikonts include a variety of forms, including fungi and animals, but also protist forms.
+Cellular and plasmodial slime molds have both single and multicellular stages or form supercells with multiple nuclei to survive changes in their environments.
 They are closely related to amoebas, which can extend lobe-shaped pseudopodia to capture food.
 These organisms have been grouped together as amoebozoans.

 - 16.18 Another "supergroup" contains the archaeplastids, which include all algae.
 Algae are photosynthetic protists containing chloroplasts; they include dinoflagellates, diatoms, green algae, brown algae (kelp), and red algae.
 Algae can be multicellular colonies forming seaweed.
 Like plants, they have both gametophyte and sporophyte "generations".

 - 16.19 While only a few years ago, most biologists believe that multicellular life evolved from colonial algae, which may have developed structures that enabled it to live on land, many now believe that at least two other processes led to the development of non-plant forms of multicellular life: choanoflagellates gave rise to animals, while nuclereids gave rise to fungi.